-Adding wireless connections to wireless data centers
+Adding wireless interconnections to data centers

-- With pure wire solutions dynamic reconfiguration of data centers is not easy - Wireless connections in the data center may help both in achieving easier dynamic reconfigurability and reduce cabling. - [4] propses a hybrid solution consisting of both wired and wireless connections - In [5] a wireless data center based on IEEE 802.15.3c is proposed. - [6] mentions explicitly THz frequencies to increase bandwidth and proposes out-of-band lower frequency channels based on IEEE 802.11s
+- With pure wire solutions dynamic reconfiguration of data centers is not easy - Wireless connections in the data center may help both in achieving easier dynamic reconfigurability and reduce cabling. - [4] propses a hybrid solution consisting of both wired and wireless connections - In [5] a wireless data center based on IEEE 802.15.3c is proposed. - [6] mentions explictly THz frequencies to increase bandwidth and proposes out-of-band lower frequency channels based on IEEE 802.11s

-Example of a Wireless Data Center
+Example of a wireless data center